 Would your faith, work, or community group like to support survivors?
 Choose from one of the ideas on this list or reach out to share your other great ideas.

-Your group can help with one or a few of these projects in our shelter: organizing donations of non-perishable items, helping with seasonal facility upkeep, sprucing up landscaping…
+- At the shelter – Your group can help with one or a few of these projects in our shelter: organizing donations of non-perishable items, helping with seasonal facility upkeep, sprucing up landscaping…

-Lots of group volunteer projects are available on our farm, from helping with day-to-day operations like spreading compost or cover crop to special projects like repairing hoop houses.
+- On the farm – Lots of group volunteer projects are available on our farm, from helping with day-to-day operations like spreading compost or cover crop to special projects like repairing hoop houses.

-With 40-acres of rural land, there’s always something that needs attention on the property: fence repairs, fence painting, lawn maintenance, brush removal, and more.
+- Around the property – With 40-acres of rural land, there’s always something that needs attention on the property: fence repairs, fence painting, lawn maintenance, brush removal, and more.

 Complete this short form to let us know you’re interested in helping.
 And we’ll be in touch soon to begin planning with you.